Management of specific respiratory tract infections

 - recording progress of individual patients automatically identified for review

 - reflecting on improvements in practice.

 Participation in this activity will assist GPs to:

-- implement a systematic approach to identify patients for whom antibiotic therapy, and imaging, is recommended
+- identify patients for whom antibiotic therapy, and imaging, is recommended

-- feel more confident in engaging patients in discussion about symptomatic management and benefits and harms of antibiotic therapy
+- engage patients in discussion about symptomatic management and benefits and harms of antibiotic therapy

 - explore patient beliefs and expectations about management options and tailor communication strategies accordingly